 - Trouble thinking

-In addition to the side effects of interferon, ribavirin can cause low red blood cell counts.
-Also, the FDA has warned that it has received reports of a serious skin rash from combination treatment with Incivek, which has led to several deaths.
+Also, the FDA has said it has received reports of a serious skin rash from combination treatment with Incivek, which has led to several deaths.

 Can You Prevent Hepatitis C Infection?

-There is no vaccine to prevent hepatitis C. Tips to avoid contracting the virus are:
+There is no vaccine to prevent hepatitis C. To avoiding getting the virus:

-- Beware of getting a tattoo or body piercing.
-The equipment being used may have someone else's blood on it.
+- Be careful if you get a tattoo or body piercing.
+The equipment may have someone else's blood on it.

-- Prevent transmission by not donating blood or tissue if you are infected.
+- To avoid spreading the virus, don't donate blood or tissue if you are infected.